-There are six documented aquatic invasive species in Lake Dalrymple, all of which have been recorded since 2019, but have been well-established in Ontario lakes for decades (EddMapS, 2023).
-They include Chinese mystery snail (Cipangopaludina chinensis), banded mysterysnail (Viviparus georgianus), zebra mussel (Dreissena polymorpha), quagga mussel (Dreissena bugensis), starry stonewort (Nitellopsis obtusa), and Eurasian watermilfoil (Myriophyllum spicatum).
+There are six documented aquatic invasive species in Lake Dalrymple, all of which have been recorded since 2019, but have been well-established in Ontario lakes for decades (EDDMapS, 2023).
+They include Chinese mystery snail (Cipangopaludina chinensis), banded mysterysnail (Viviparus georgianus), zebra mussel (Dreissena polymorpha), quagga mussel (Dreissena bugensis), rusty crayfish (Faxonius rusticus), starry stonewort (Nitellopsis obtusa), and Eurasian watermilfoil (Myriophyllum)

+spicatum).
 It is not clear how they were introduced to Lake Dalrymple.
 They most-likely were transferred from other inland water bodies in Ontario, and 'hitched-a-ride' on boats, people, and equipment.